tforster/api.gratr.dev/docs/developer-guide.md

 npm run showDocs
 ```

-_Note: While there are several VSCode extensions offering OAS validation and inline previewing, most do not support OAS 3.1.0 (yet).
+_Note: While there are several VSCode xtensions offering OAS validation and inline previewing, most do not support OAS 3.1.0 (yet).
 For this reason I have evolved my workflow so that I edit in VSCode and lint/preview from the command-line._

 ## Database Stuff